jesterhodl/hashbidder/README.md

 mode = "target-hashrate"

 # Orders will be created with this budget.
 If you'll be running hashbidder frequently,
-# since any order that gets completed will be quickly replaced by a new one.
+# you can set this quite low since any order that gets completed will be quickly replaced
+# by a new one.
 default_amount_sat = 100000

 # Your goal
 target_hashrate_ph_s = 5.0

-# How many bids you want to place in parallel at most.
-Why have multiple?
-Multiple
-# bids let hashbidder better deal with Braiins cooldown periods (see https://academy.braiins.com/en/braiins-hashpower/faqs/trading/?Pages_en%5Bquery%5D=cooldow#what-is-the-overbid-feature)
-# If you will run this every 10 minutes, I would suggest to start with 5.
-If you will run less frequently, you can get away with less.
-max_bids_count = 5
+# Your DATUM stratum endpoint
 [upstream]
 url = "stratum+tcp://203.0.113.10:23334"
 identity = "brains.worker"